-If you do not show up when the course starts, you will lose your place in the course and it will be offered to another student.
-If you have timetable clashes, excursions etc during the first week of the course but still want to keep your place, contact the Basic Swedish coordinator and explain this in order to keep your place.
+If you do not show up when the course starts, you might lose your place in the course and it can be offered to another student.
+If you have timetable clashes, excursions etc. during the first week of the course but still want to keep your place, contact the Basic Swedish coordinator and explain this in order to keep your place.

 Whom should I inform if I have to be absent during the course?

 Contact your teacher by mail, if you have an unplanned absence.
 If there is a planned absence, e.g. excursions, tell your teacher in advance when you have a lesson.

 Can I switch groups?

 If you want to switch group already before course start, you have to find a student in another group to switch with.
 You then inform both teachers involved.
 If you want to switch after some weeks, you ask your teacher to find out if there are vacant places in another group or if there is a student who would like to switch with you.